Choosing a lawn service

 Talk with representatives from several lawn care firms and get estimates.
 The lowest estimate may not necessarily provide all the services you need.

 Remember that each lawn is different and that your lawn does not necessarily need the same treatment as your neighbour's.
 Some companies may offer a free lawn analysis.
-Make sure you are getting "custom" service.
+Make sure you are getting "custom" service for your lawn.

 Even the best lawns have weeds and pests.
 Ask to see evidence of specific and real problems before you agree to any treatment.